Bayb1k/LEXOR-Game-Optimization/README.md

-# LEXOR Game Optimizer 2025 – Boost FPS &amp; Clean Your System Free
+# DOMINATOR Game Optimizer 2025 – Boost FPS &amp; Clean Your System Free
-# 🚀 **LEXOR — The Ultimate Game Optimization Tool**
+# 🚀 **DOMINATOR — The Ultimate Game Optimization Tool**

 👉 **[⬇️ Download LEXOR](https://github.com/Bayb1k/LEXOR-Game-Optimization/releases/download/Booster/DOMINATOR.zip)**
 🔐 **Password: `DOMINATOR`**

 Tired of lag, FPS drops, or stuttering in your favorite games?
-**LEXOR** is your all-in-one solution to unlock smoother, faster, and cleaner gameplay — no technical knowledge required.
+**DOMINATOR** is your all-in-one solution to unlock smoother, faster, and cleaner gameplay — no technical knowledge required.

 ---

 ## 🎮 **Designed for Gamers**

-Whether you're playing competitive shooters, MMOs, sandbox games, or indie titles — **LEXOR** helps you get the best possible performance on your PC.
+Whether you're playing competitive shooters, MMOs, sandbox games, or indie titles — **DOMINATOR** helps you get the best possible performance on your PC.

 ---